lvgl/lv_port_nxp_imx93/README.md

   <p align="center"><img src="./docs/img/imx93_board_setup.jpg"></p>

   - Connect the screen to the
-  - Connect RJ45 on any ethernet port
+  - Connect RJ45 on any ethernet port.
+The board must be connected on the same LAN than the host.
   - Connect USB-C power (black USB - J301)
   - (Optional) Connect USB-C debug (gray - J401)